 In June 2017, we entered into an amendment (the "Amendment") to the co-development and license agreement with Janssen dated February 13, 2014 (the "Agreement").
 The effectiveness of the Amendment was contingent upon approval of its terms by the European Commission and the closing of the acquisition of Actelion Ltd. by affiliates of Janssen.
 These conditions were subsequently met, and the Amendment became effective on August 29, 2017.
 Under the Amendment, Janssen has waived its right to royalties on seltorexant insomnia sales in the Minerva Territory.
-We retain all of our rights to seltorexant, including commercialization of the molecule for the treatment of insomnia and aMDD, which include an exclusive license in the Minerva Territory are payable by us to Janssen on seltorexant sales outside of the insomnia indication.
+We retain all of our rights to seltorexant, including commercialization of the molecule for the treatment of insomnia and aMDD, which include an exclusive license in the Minerva Territory, with royalties payable by us to Janssen on seltorexant sales outside of the insomnia indication.
 Royalties on sales outside of the Minerva Territory are payable by Janssen to us.
 Janssen made an upfront payment to us of \$30 million upon the effectiveness of the Amendment and agreed to make a \$20 million payment at the start of a Phase 3 insomnia trial for seltorexant and a \$20 million payment when 50% of the patients are enrolled in this trial.
-Janssen further agreed to waive development payments from us until completion of the Phase 2b development milestone.
-This milestone is referred to as "Decision Point 4" and is expected to occur in the second half of 2019.
+Janssen further agreed to waive development payments from us until completion of the Phase 2b development milestone, which is referred to as "Decision Point 4."
 The \$30 million payment and \$11.2 million in previously accrued collaborative expenses, which were forgiven upon the effective date of the Amendment, are earned and recognized as revenue as the services are performed from the commencement of Phase 3 development to the completion of the development activities using the proportional performance method.
-The \$30 million payment along with the \$11.2 million in previously accrued collaborative expenses have been included under deferred revenue on our balance sheet at December 31, 2018 and December 31, 2017.
-In connection with the Amendment, we repurchased all of the approximately 3.9 milli
+The \$30 million payment along with the \$11.2 million in previously accrued collaborative expenses have been included under deferred revenue on our balance sheet at December 31, 2019 and 2018.
+If we opt out of the program, then any remaining deferred revenue would be recognized at the time of the opt out.
+In connection with the Amendment, we repurchased all of the approximately 3.9 million shares of our common stock previously owned by Johnson & Johnson Innovation-JJDC Inc. at a per share price of \$0.0001, for an aggregate purchase price of approximately \$389.